 Cell-based assays enable rapid evaluation of human biology in vitro, with substantial advantages in throughput and cost over tissue or animal models.
 However, many cell-based assays are endpoint assays limited to a single snapshot in time.
 With the Impedance Module for Maestro Pro, Maestro Edge, and Maestro Z, continuously monitor cells in real time, label free, with impedance-based cell analysis.
 Continuous data reveals the kinetics of cell interactions and cell-drug responses for a more complete dataset without the time- and cost-intensive process of repeating multiple endpoint assays.

 Cells can be cultured in Axion's CytoView-Z plates on recording electrodes embedded in the culture surface of each well.
 The Impedance Module measures impedance (ohms, Ω) to quantify the presence of cells on the electrode.
-To measure impedance, small electrical signals are delivered to the electrodes, and the ease with which the signal passes through the electrode-cell interface is measured (left, orange-colored arrows).
+To measure impedance, small electrical signals are delivered to the electrodes, and the ease with which the signal passes through the electrode-cell interface is measured (A, orange-colored arrows).
 When the electrode is uncovered, electrical signal easily passes (thick arrows) and the impedance is low.
 When cells cover the electrode, less electrical signal passes (blocked arrows) and impedance is high.
-When cells die or detach, the impedance decreases back towards baseline (right).
+When cells die or detach, the impedance decreases back towards baseline (B).